nodofilm/iw-api-demo/README.md

 # iw-api-demo
 Inertia Wheels API demo embedded applications.
 This project is for anyone looking to create a project/product that integrates with the Inertia Wheels.

+### Compatibility
+This version (v2) of the API is functional as of V1.0.0.

 ### About
-The project contains an Arduino INO project file and a
+The project contains an Arduino INO project file in the src folder and a minimal C++ library in the lib folder.

 #### Control your Project with Inertia Wheels
 Pan, Tilt, Roll, Focus, Iris, Zoom, Camera Run/Stop data are all available.